Robotics: Speech recognition

 Interpreting the continuous flow of sounds coming from a human, in real time, is a difficult task for a computer, mostly because of the great variability of speech.
 The same word, spoken by the same person may sound different depending on local acoustics, volume, the previous word, whether or not the speaker has a cold, etc..
 It becomes even harder when the speaker has a different accent.
 Nevertheless, great strides have been made in the field since Davis, Biddulph, and Balashek designed the first "voice input system" which recognized "ten digits spoken by a single user with 100% accuracy" in 1952.
 Currently, the best systems can recognize continuous, natural speech, up to 160 words per minute, with an accuracy of 95%.
 With the help of artificial intelligence, machines nowadays can use people's voice to identify their emotions such as satisfied or angry.

 Robotic voice

 Other hurdles exist when allowing the robot to use voice for interacting with humans.
 For social reasons, synthetic voice proves suboptimal as a communication medium, making it necessary to develop the emotional component of robotic voice through various techniques.
 An advantage of diphonic branching is the emotion that the robot is programmed to project, can be carried on the voice tape, or phoneme, already pre-programmed onto the voice media.
 One of the earliest examples is a teaching robot named Leachim developed in 1974 by Michael J. Freeman.
 Leachim was able to convert digital memory to rudimentary verbal speech on pre-recorded computer discs.
 It was programmed to teach students in The Bronx, New York.

+Facial expression

+Facial expressions can provide rapid feedback on the progress of a dialog between two humans, and soon may be able to do the same for humans and robots.
+Robotic faces have been constructed by Hanson Robotics using their elastic polymer called Frubber, allowing a large number of facial expressions due to the elasticity of the rubber facial coating and embedded subsurface motors (servos).
+The coating and servos are built on a metal skull.
+A robot should know how to approach a human, judging by their facial expression and body language.
+Whether the person is happy, frightened, or crazy-looking affects the type of interaction expected of the robot.
+Likewise, robots like Kismet and the more recent addition, Nexi can produce a range of facial expressions, allowing it to have meaningful social exchanges with humans.